Veccoy/UseCaseLLM_Valeo/README.md

 The Python files of this repository have been written using Flake8 linting tool on VSCode.

 I add some GitHub Actions workflows to focus on continuous integration:

-● For Code Quality Checks: I used the Pylint linting tool ;
+* For Code Quality Checks: I used the Pylint linting tool (disabling *redefined-outer-name* in `test_app.py` because of pytest functionnality and ignoring *broad-exception-caught* for `app.py`) ;
-● For Docker Build: I automate the building of the Docker image *(but I have this error: `no space left on device`)* ;
+* For Docker Build: I automate the building of the Docker image *(but I have this error: `no space left on device`)* ;
-● For API Testing: I used Python application test workflow.
+* For API Testing: I used Python application test workflow.